hantnor/HanDocs/docs/Face Tracking/Getting Started.md

   - This stands for **Open Sound Control**.
 It's a protocol originally intended to allow communication between audio devices and controllers for musical performances, but has capabilities far beyond that! (s.
 VRChat Docs)
   - In short, this is the "messenger" between external programs and VRChat.
 - Parameters
-  - These are the true/false statements, sliders, and specific defined data for your avatar!
+  - These are the true/false statements, sliders, and specifically defined data for your avatar!
 This can drive animations, **blendshapes**, and toggles!
 - Blendshapes/Shape Keys
   - These are sliders that move specific polygons on your avatar (0-100). (eg. a "Jaw Open" blendshape would move the polygons to open your jaw)